ashfame/gutenberg-collaborative-editing/architecture.md

 The `DataManager` will be responsible for instantiating the correct transport based on the configuration passed to it.

 ## 5. Refactoring Plan

+This section outlines potential areas for future refactoring to improve the codebase's maintainability, testability, and robustness.

+### 5.1.
+Decouple from Global `window.gce` Object

+-   **Problem**: Many hooks and components currently access configuration and state (e.g., `postId`, `currentUserId`, `collaborationMode`) directly from the global `window.gce` object.
+This creates a tight coupling to the global scope, making components harder to test in isolation and less reusable.
+-   **Proposed Solution**: Introduce a React Context (e.g., `CollaborativeEditingContext`) at the top level of the `CollaborativeEditing` component.
+This context would hold all the initial configuration data.
+Components and hooks would then use a `useCollaborativeEditingContext` hook to access this data instead of reading from the global `window` object.
+This would follow React best practices and improve dependency injection.

+### 5.2.
+Encapsulate Editor DOM Interactions

+-   **Problem**: Several hooks (`useMultiCursor`, `CollaborativeEditing`) perform direct queries and manipulation of the Gutenberg editor's DOM (e.g., `document.querySelector`).
+This is often necessary for integrating with a complex non-React environment like the editor, but it can be brittle if the editor's class names or structure change.
+-   **Proposed Solution**: Create a dedicated hook, such as `useEditorDOM`, whose sole responsibility is to manage interactions with the editor's DOM.
+This hook could provide stable references to key elements (like the editor wrapper, iframe document, etc.) and expose a clear API for other hooks to use.
+This would centralize the fragile DOM-related code, making it easier to update if the editor's markup changes.